kivy/python-for-android/doc/source/recipes.rst

         version = 'some_version_string'
         url = 'http://example.com/example-{version}.tar.gz'
+        # {version} will be replaced with self.version when downloading

         depends = ['python2', 'numpy']  # A list of any other recipe names
                                         # that must be built before this